About Oslo

 Must-Try Local Dishes and Specialties:

-1. Gravlaks: A quintessential Norwegian dish of thinly sliced, cured salmon served with mustard sauce and dill.
+1. Gravlaks: A quintessential Norwegian dish, gravlaks is thinly sliced cured salmon served with mustard-dill sauce and traditional flatbread.

 Restaurant Recommendations: